RubensZimbres/CyberBotLLM/README.md

 In order to use/replicate this chatbot, `git clone` this repository.
 Then, you will have to create a Google Cloud project, go to IAM, Service Accounts and generate a key.json.

 This key can be used directly as an environment variable by using `os.environ['GOOGLE_APPLICATIONS_CREDENTIALS']='key.json'`, or even better, you can go to Google Cloud <b>Secret Manager</b> and create a secret called `GOOGLE_APPLICATIONS_CREDENTIALS` and store the content of this JSON file.
-Main,py file is set up to be used with the Secret Manager in VSCode (Cloud Code extension).
+Main.py file is set up to be used with the Secret Manager in VSCode (Cloud Code extension).

 Then, edit your project name and number in <b>main.py</b>.
 After that, run in command line: